elenirotsides/Gyro/README.md

 5. Change the user assigned to the task by selecting the dropdown - all users with accounts will populate in the dropdown

-6. Click `sumbit` to save your changes
+6. Click `submit` to save your changes

 ## Deleting a Task